 - 1.1 The annual tuition fees, which are compulsory, are determined by SOLID FOUNDATIONS annually, and shall be payable by the parent to SOLID FOUNDATIONS in accordance with 1.2. - 1.2 The annual tuition fees shall be payable monthly in 12 (twelve) equal instalments in advance in the first 7 (SEVEN) SCHOOL DAYS of each month.
-In the event of the parent failing to pay the monthly instalment on the due date thereof, the parent will be charged a R200 penalty fee per month. - 1.3 In addition to the annual tuition fees, the parent further undertakes to pay any reasonable additional costs required from time to time in regard to educational equipment or materials required for the pupil related to the curriculum or to extra-mural activities, outings or camps. - 1.4 SOLID FOUNDATIONS shall have the right to amend the tuition fees referred to in 1.1 annually at the end of each year. - 1.5 Tuition fees and any additional fees mentioned in 1.3 shall be paid into the SOLID FOUNDATIONS Bank account and administered by SOLID FOUNDATIONS in the manner it deems fit, subject to an annual audit. - 1.6 Upon acceptance into the school a once-off non-refundable enrolment fee of R2000 is required to secure the child's position.
+In the event of the parent failing to pay the monthly instalment on the due date thereof, the parent will be asked to keep their child at home. - 1.3 If the parents have a viable and unforeseen reason for not being able to pay school fees, the school advises them to appeal to the Emmy Foundation for a scholarship (www.emmyfoundation.org). - 1.4 In addition to the annual tuition fees, the parent further undertakes to pay any reasonable additional costs required from time to time in regard to educational equipment or materials required for the pupil related to the curriculum or to extra-mural activities, outings or camps. - 1.5 SOLID FOUNDATIONS shall have the right to amend the tuition fees referred to in 1.1 annually at the end of each year. - 1.6 Tuition fees and any additional fees mentioned in 1.4 shall be paid into the SOLID FOUNDATIONS Bank account and administered by SOLID FOUNDATIONS in the manner it deems fit, subject to an annual audit. - 1.7 Upon acceptance into the school a once-off non-refundable enrolment fee of R2000 is required to secure the child's position.
 The due date for this payment is determined by the bursar annually.
-Non-payment of this fee by the due date may result in the cancellation of the child's enrolment. - 1.7 It should be noted the the parent/s enrolling the pupil will be responsible for the payment of all tuition fees and additional costs. - 1.8 The payment of school fees remains the highest priority of all financial obligations at our institution.
-In the event that a family's school fees account is not paid up to date, the money allocated to "Outings and Shows" (due the first week in February) will be re-allocated towards outstanding school fees.
-Children may not attend any fieldtrips, camps or shows unless all outstanding school account balances are paid in full.
+Non-payment of this fee by the due date may result in the cancellation of the child's enrolment. - 1.8 It should be noted the parent/s enrolling the pupil will be responsible for the payment of all tuition fees and additional costs.

+- 1.9 The payment of school fees remains the highest priority of all financial obligations at our institution.
+In the event that a family's school fees account is not paid up to date, the money allocated to "Outings and Shows" (due the first week in February) may be re-allocated towards outstanding school fees.
+Children may not attend any fieldtrips, camps or shows unless all outstanding school account balances are paid in full. - 1.10 Pupils enrolling between the 15th and 22nd of January (first school week) are still liable for paying the full January fee. - 1.11 Pupils enrolling between the 22nd of January and the 7th of February (half way the second week of school and up to and including the first week of February) are liable for paying half of January's school fees. - 1.12 Pupils enrolling after first week of February (7th February onwards) up to the end of the second week of February (14th February) are liable for paying the full February fee.